This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 - 1/2 teaspoon salt

-- 1/2 cup mini chocolate chips dairy free
+- 1/2 cup mini chocolate chips, or dairy free chocolate chips

 Instructions